youpong/chttpd/README.md

 # Web Server

-A simple multi-process HTTP 1.1 Server implemented in C.
+A multi-process HTTP 1.1 Server implemented in C, records apache-like access logs.

 This software is released under MIT license.

 ## RUNNING

-The web server runs on Ubuntu-20.
+The web server runs on Ubuntu-20.04 x86_64.

 To start the server, run the following command: